-This feature allows the recognition of placement, rotation, and distortion of a working piece by using a camera, mounted on the machine.
+This feature allows the recognition of position, orientation, and distortion of a working piece by using a camera mounted on the machine.

-The parts to be processed are placed approximately on the machine.
-Then the image of the camera will be analyzed to obtain the exact position, orientation, and deformation, relative to the original graphics.
+The parts to be processed are placed approximately on the machine table.
+Now the camera-image can be analyzed to obtain the exact position, rotation, and deformation, relative to the constructed (original) graphics.
 During output, the graphics will be transformed, so that it fits the working piece.

-Possible applications are, cutting of Large Scale Prints in the Sign Making industry, or the processing of Screen-Printed front panels.
+Possible applications are, cutting of Large Scale Prints in the Sign Making industry, or the processing of Screen-Printed front panels or keyboards.
 Whenever multiple working-steps need to be combined (ex: Printing -> Cutting, Laminating -> Milling, Drilling, etc.), the camera function can be applied.

-The bridging elements between Graphics and Working-Piece are Reference-Markers.
-In Cenon, the Reference Markers are placed as Markings on a separate layer.
+The bridging elements between Graphics and Working-Piece are Reference-Markers printed on the graphics (or corners of the material).
+In Cenon, the Reference Markers are placed as Markings on a dedicated layer.

 The application is very easy using three buttons only:

-- 1. Define Pattern
+- 1. Define Pattern (of markers)

 - 2. Move first marker into camera-view

 - 3. Start Output

 To activate the camera function in Cenon, you have to enter the appropriate Key into the Licensing-Panel of Cenon (see section 1.6).
-Additionally, a camera has to be connected.
-Both is available from vhf.
+You also need a camera connected.
+Please contact us for details.